aridjayarecipes/cutesrecipes.web.app/content/post/2090-steps-to-make-quick-how-to-fillet-a-whole-fish.md

 ##### Steps to make How to Fillet a Whole Fish:

 1. Remove the scales.
-I have a mackerel in the picture so I don't really need to, but I listed the step here.
+I have a mackerel in the picture so I don&#39;t really need to, but I listed the step here.
 1. Make an incision into the gills to make it easier to remove them.
 1. Slit open the belly.
 1. Remove the gills and the guts.